 (2) The supervising dentist is employed by or a volunteer for, and the patients are referred by, the entity through which the program is operated.

-(3) The services are performed after examination and diagnosis by the dentist and in accordance with the dentist's written treatment plan.
+(a) Except as provided in division (D)(3)(b) of this section, the services are performed after examination and diagnosis by the dentist and in accordance with the dentist's written treatment plan.

-(E) No person shall do either of the following:
+(F) No person shall do either of the following:

 (1) Practice dental hygiene in a manner that is separate or otherwise independent from the dental practice of a supervising dentist;